SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-fuse-v6.md

 </camelContext>
 ```

-With the above configuration in place JBoss Fuse when started will publish text messages every 5 seconds to Solace queue associated with a JNDI name “JNDI/Q/requests".
-The content of the messages will be “<simple>Solace Camel JMS Test</simple>”.
+With the above configuration in place JBoss Fuse when started will publish text messages every 5 seconds to Solace queue associated with a JNDI name "JNDI/Q/requests".
+The content of the messages will be "<simple>Solace Camel JMS Test</simple>".

 ### Step 4 – JBoss Fuse – Receiving Messages from Solace

 To receive messages from Solace, a camel route must be defined.
 The following modifications to the XML configuration file created above in Step 2 show an example of simple messages receiving.

-To the previous configuration, add a route element with “from” child which specifies the Solace JMS JNDI name of the queue destination acting as source for the messages.
+To the previous configuration, add a route element with "from" child which specifies the Solace JMS JNDI name of the queue destination acting as source for the messages.

 ```xml
 <camelContext xmlns="http://camel.apache.org/schema/spring">